gparmer/anr_booting_up/README.md

 This marks a new era for Netrunner, and many of us are very excited.
 The community has always been active in feedback with the design staff, and this process is now baked into the core of Netrunner.

+If you're asking if you should devote your time to a "dead game", spend some time with it and judge for yourself.
+There are six years of cards, near infinite decklists, and hundreds are articles.
+You will not be bored.
+There are simple resources for printing out proxies so that you can dive right in.
+And NISEI is dead-set on keeping the meta interesting.

 # Learning to Play

+If you know of a Netrunner group in your city, go check it out!
+I'm sure people will be happy to show you the ropes.
+If you don't know of a group, check out Team Covenant's [guide to beginning Netrunner](https://teamcovenant.com/learning/android-netrunner/how-to-play-guide-new-players-anr).
+They produce some great videos that walk you through the basics, and provide a set of decks to get you off and running.

 ## Rules